oxipay/oxipay-woocommerce/readme.txt

 == Changelog ==

-= 1.3.5 =
+= 1.3.7 =
-*Release Date - 19 April 2018*
+*Release Date - 20 April 2018*
-* Add 'preselect checkout button' in the checkout page.
 * Disable price-widget when product price is outside of the specified price range.
+* Add defer to payments.js tag so that it does not block loading of the page.

 = 1.2.1 =
 *Release Date – 18 Aug 2017*